Loading...

 How to consume Chocolate Covered Raisins without glucose spikes

-Limit the quantity of chocolate-covered raisins you consume in one sitting.
-Smaller portions can reduce the overall impact on your blood glucose levels.
+Limit the quantity of chocolate-covered raisins you consume to reduce the impact on your blood sugar levels.

 Stay Hydrated

-Drink plenty of water before and after eating chocolate-covered raisins to help your body process the sugar more efficiently.
+Drink water before and after consuming sweets to help your body process the sugar more efficiently.

 healthspan-mbl